dfelinto/blender-manual/manual/render/cycles/object_settings/object_data.rst

      fall outside shadows are not rendered with this technique.

    - MNEE Caustics are not supported when the microfacet distribution is set to *Multiscatter GGX*.

+   - :ref:`Filter Glossy <bpy.types.CyclesRenderSettings.blur_glossy>` settings are ignored when using
+     MNEE for refractive caustics.

    - Caustics render best with objects with smooth normals.